rosesilver/rosesilver.github.io/index.markdown

 # Rose Silver

 I am a PhD student in computer science at Northeastern University.
 I'm interested in algorithms, privacy, and the interplay between theory and practice.
-My advisor is Jonathan Ullman.
-I'm a member of the Northeastern Theory Group and the Cryptography and Privacy Group.
+My advisor is [Jonathan Ullman](https://jonathan-ullman.github.io/).
+I'm a member of Northeastern's [Theory Group](https://www2.ccs.neu.edu/theory/) and [Cryptography and Privacy Group](https://neucrypt.github.io/).
 You can reach me at silver.r@northeastern.edu.

 Besides computer science, my current hobbies include: singing with the Marsh Chapel Choir, learning Spanish, and discovering the best cafes in Boston.